-This cozy chicken pot pie recipe is the ultimate comfort food.
+This chicken pot pie recipe is the ultimate comfort food—and my Mom’s favorite recipe.

-A flaky crust is filled with tender chicken and veggies in an easy creamy sauce.
-It’s all baked until golden and bubbly for a perfect meal.
+A flaky crust is filled with a quick and creamy chicken and vegetable filling and then baked until golden brown and bubbly.

-- Making pot pie from scratch takes time but it is actually easy to make.
+- Easy to make: Making pot pie from scratch takes time, but it is easy to make.

-- Use diced or shredded chicken or even leftover chicken or roasted vegetables.
+- Use leftovers: Use diced or shredded chicken or even leftover chicken or roasted vegetables.

-- Pie pastry can be made from scratch or use packaged pie dough to make it faster.
+- Short-cut crust: Pie pastry can be made from scratch, but packaged pie dough can be used to make it faster.

-- Chicken pot pie can be made ahead of time and baked before serving or frozen either before or after baking.
+- Freezer friendly: Chicken pot pie can be made and baked before serving or frozen before or after baking.

-Pastry: Make a flaky homemade pastry from scratch, or, keep it simple with prepackaged pie crust dough.
+Pastry: Make a flaky homemade pastry from scratch, or keep it quick with prepackaged pie crust dough.

 How to Make Chicken Pot Pie